WELCOME FROM OUR UNDERGRADUATE DEAN

 As an undergraduate at UC Berkeley's College of Environmental Design (CED), you can major in architecture, landscape architecture, urban studies, or sustainable environmental design, with choices for additional study that are diverse, rich, and that lay the groundwork for a variety of professional directions when you graduate.
 There are also undergraduate research opportunities that can start you on your way to an advanced degree.

-As a student here, you will learn strategizing, problem-solving and critical thinking — skills that make you valuable in design, planning, and related professions.
-Our programs prepare you for the world of the 21st century, where everything changes quickly, and where those who have the most diverse skills have the best chance of moving ahead, gaining opportunities and making a difference.
+As a student here, you will learn strategizing, problem-solving, and critical thinking — skills that make you valuable in design, planning, and related professions.
+Our programs prepare you for the world of the 21st century, where everything changes quickly, and where those who have the most diverse skills have the best chance of moving ahead, gaining opportunities, and making a difference.

 CED puts you at the forefront of creating a sustainable future.
-Today’s students have inherited unprecedented global and environmental challenges that could not have been foreseen when this college was founded in 1959.
+Today’s students have inherited unprecedented global and environmental challenges that could not have been foreseen when the college was founded in 1959.
 As a student, these challenges require you to learn radically new ways to fashion buildings and neighborhoods, cities and regions, and landscapes that will harbor our diverse ways of life — challenges CED has shaped its current core curriculum to meet.